-ChatGPT helps recruiters write job descriptions, draft outreach emails, build Boolean search strings, and prepare interview questions in minutes instead of hours.
-It's a text-generation tool that handles the blank-page problem well - but it doesn't source candidates, automate outreach sequences, or integrate with your ATS.
-Understanding what it does and doesn't do is the key to using it effectively.
+Using ChatGPT in recruiting means having a text-generation assistant that writes job descriptions, drafts outreach emails, builds Boolean search strings, and prepares interview questions - turning hours of blank-page work into minutes.
+But it doesn’t source candidates, automate outreach sequences, or integrate with your ATS.
+Understanding what it does and doesn’t do is the key to using it effectively.

 Adoption is moving fast.
 Sixty-nine percent of HR professionals now use AI to support recruiting, according to SHRM’s 2025 Talent Trends report.
 And recruiters who use generative AI save an average of one full workday per week, per LinkedIn’s 2025 Future of Recruiting report.
 That’s real time back in your calendar - if you know which tasks to hand off and which ones still need a dedicated platform.